 S02 - Governance - This workgroup comprises the Main Board of directors, the Non-Executive Board, and the Advisory Board; of these, only the Main Board has executive powers, the other two are advisory.
 The Advisory Board advises on technical matters and the Non-Executive board advises on non-technical matters (for example, remuneration).
 All potentially interested domain experts are invited to join the project.

-ASIDE: As mentioned elsewhere, the ultimate objective is that Big Mother should be publicly owned by all mankind (not by a UK CIC, which is a temporary solution only).
-The most satisfactory way to achieve this, in my mind, would be for the project to ultimately fall under the administration of the United Nations.
+ASIDE: As mentioned elsewhere, the ultimate goal is that Big Mother should be publicly owned by all mankind (not by a UK CIC, which is a temporary solution only).
+The most satisfactory way to achieve this, I believe, would be for the project to ultimately fall under the administration of the United Nations (e.g. via UNESCO's International Research Centre on AI, for example).
 I believe that we should work to achieve this objective by 2040 at the latest.

-S04 - Marketing - Whereas other organisations might use different terminology, within the Big Mother project, Marketing is defined as Communications (c/o S03) + Call-To-Action (CTA).
+S04 - Marketing - Whereas other organisations might use different terminology, Marketing, within the Big Mother project, is defined to be Communications (S03) plus Call-To-Action (CTA).
 In other words, whenever we would like to persuade some other actor to do something, such as join Big Mother, become a superhero (unpaid volunteer), make a philanthropic donation, or purchase a Big Mother product, it's S04's job to craft and implement the corresponding Call-To-Action.
 All potentially interested domain experts are invited to join the project.

-S06 - Exploitation - Being a UK-based CIC limited by guarantee, BigMother.AI CIC is allowed to operate commercially, to generate revenues and profits, and to pay suitable remuneration (e.g. as advised by the Non-Executive Board) to directors and employees.
+S06 - Exploitation - Being (currently) a UK-based CIC limited by guarantee, BigMother.AI is able to operate commercially, to generate revenues and profits, and to pay suitable remuneration (as advised by the Non-Executive Board) to directors and employees.
 Not having any shareholders means that all profits remain within the project, to be spent on the project's day-to-day costs.
 The role of the Exploitation workgroup is to responsibly exploit the project's technology commercially, as it emerges from development.
-"Responsibly" because AI/AGI technology is potentially open to abuse by malicious actors (e.g. see this report), and consequently strict measures (such as Know-Your-Customer) must be taken to ensure that this does not occur in respect of any Big Mother technology.
+"Responsibly" because AI/AGI technology is potentially open to abuse by malicious actors (see The Malicious Use of Artificial Intelligence, and Malicious Uses and Abuses of Artificial Intelligence), and consequently strict measures (such as Know-Your-Customer) must be taken to ensure that this does not occur in respect of any Big Mother technology.
 Any revenues derived from the activities of the Exploitation workgroup are known as Exploitation Revenues; a small proportion (currently 5%) of Exploitation Revenues are allocated to debt servicing, the remainder is used to supplement any funds raised by the S05 group.
 All potentially interested domain experts are invited to join the project.

 S07 - Accounts - If the project has any money (e.g. derived from the activities of S03, S05, or S06) then that money must be properly, and transparently, controlled and accounted for, just as with any responsible organisation.
 The S07 workgroup is responsible for all accounting and company secretarial obligations, such as preparing and filing accounts, VAT returns, corporation tax returns, and confirmation statements, etc. All potentially interested domain experts are invited to join the project.

 S08 - Legal - This workgroup is responsible for any legal matters pertaining to the project which may arise from time-to-time.
 For example, in order to avoid any intellectual property complications further down the line, all superheroes must enter into a Contribution Agreement prior to making any technical contribution.
-Such agreements must necessarily be drafted, executed, and managed.
-This workgroup is also responsible for ensuring that the organisation has sufficient insurance cover.
+This workgroup is also responsible for ensuring that the organisation has sufficient (liability, employers', etc) insurance cover.
 All potentially interested domain experts are invited to join the project.

-S09 - Human resources - This group is responsible for the management of the Big Mother "team", including both superheroes (unpaid volunteers) and paid staff.
-In particular, any team member must be properly vetted for suitability before being allowed to contribute to the project.
+S09 - Human resources - This group is responsible for the management of the Big Mother team, including both superheroes (unpaid volunteers) and paid staff.
+For example, any team member must be vetted for suitability before being allowed to contribute to the project in any significant way.
 All potentially interested domain experts are invited to join the project.

-S10 - Staff training - Any organisation that maintains a Quality Management System (such as that maintained by the G01 Quality workgroup) must ensure that all team members are educated (in all topics and subjects relevant to their role) to the same minimum standard.
-As such, the S10 workgroup is responsible for the development and delivery of all internal training courses, technical and non-technical (many of which might also be made available externally as well).
+S10 - Staff training - Any organisation that maintains a Quality Management System (such as that maintained by the G01 Quality workgroup) must ensure that team members are educated (in all topics and subjects relevant to their role) to the same minimum standard.
+The S10 workgroup is responsible for the development and delivery of internal training courses, both technical and non-technical (some of which might potentially be made available externally as well).
 All potentially interested domain experts are invited to join the project.

 S99 - General - This workgroup is responsible for any "general support" activity not falling into any of the above groups.
 For example, administration staff occasionally manning the registration desk at Big Mother events would fall into this category.
 All potentially interested domain experts are invited to join the project.